You and your spouse were partners.

 There are a few things you need to understand about the challenges surrounding the division of community property and debts in a California divorce:

-There is more than meets the eye on this subject and in the majority of cases, this issue is much too complex to try to resolve on your own.
+- There is more than meets the eye on this subject and in the majority of cases, this issue is much too complex to try to resolve on your own - regardless of whether or not you have a high net worth divorce.

 That's why you’ll get the best result by mediating with us.